hydra-network/crypto/readme.md

 ## Example

-Generate a private and public keys
+How to generate a private and public keys:

 ```
 package main